mehulagg/gitlab/doc/user/project/clusters/protect/container_host_security/index.md

 ## Supported Kubernetes providers

-The following cloud providers are supported:
+The following providers are supported:

+- Self-managed minikube instances
+- Self-managed Kubernetes instances
 - Amazon EKS
 - Google GKE

-Although Container Host Security may function on Azure or self-managed Kubernetes instances, it isn't officially tested and supported on those providers.
+Although Container Network Security may function on Azure or other cloud providers, it isn't officially tested and supported on those providers.

 ## Roadmap